FRANK JOSEPH PLOWRIGHT 1894–1980

 1.6.18: Serving with 954 (G.G.)
 R.E.
 Coy, Calais (definitions of abbreviations G.G. and R.E. not found)

 Illness and recuperation in England July 1918 – July 1919

-Frank Plowright was in hospital in 1918 suffering from neurasthenia and trench fever.
-He was then attached to the Ministry of Labour, remaining in the army until July 1919.
+Frank Plowright was in hospital in July and August 1918 suffering from neurasthenia and trench fever.
+He was then attached to the Ministry of Labour, remaining in the army until 1919.